Software Engineering/Research Intern

 We deeply believe in providing comprehensive support and mentorship to all of our employees, particularly interns.
 We provide our employees with a steward who regularly checks in to ensure that they feel welcome and safe in the Galois community while gaining real value from their experiences.

-- Applications accepted year round.
+- Applications accepted year round and are reviewed monthly.

 - Internships typically last 12 weeks.